tralivali1234/Eval-Expression.NET/index.md

 						</div>
 						<a href="mailto:sales@zzzprojects.com"><i class="fa fa-weixin fa-5x"></i></a>
 						<div class="card-block">
-							<p class="card-text">Consult the forum to propose a new feature or to discuss about the library</p>
+							<p class="card-text">Visit the forum to propose new features or to discuss about the library</p>
 							<a href="https://zzzprojects.uservoice.com/forums/327759-eval-expression-net" target="_blank">Forum</a>
 						</div>
 					</div>